sebastianedberg/v5-aep-sdk-partner-demo/ios/README.md

-# Partner Mobile Accelerator - v5mobile - AEP SDK - Android
+# Partner Mobile Accelerator - v5mobile - AEP SDK - iOS

 This project is based on the the newly released Adobe Experience Platform SDK for Mobile and has been adapted to be easily integrated in the partner sandbox environment.